Lovely-Sim-Racing/lovely-track-data/README.md

 ```

 ## Credits
 Corner and Straights names are from [Racing Circuits](https://www.racingcircuits.info).
-Big thanks to Nicolas of [Simhub](https://www.simhubdash.com) for giveing feedback on the File Format.
+Big thanks to Nicolas of [Simhub](https://www.simhubdash.com) and Joerg Behrens for sharing feedback on the File Format.